Fine-tune with the API or CLI

 QUEUING

-The fine-tuning job is in the queue.
-Only one fine-tuning job can run at a time.
+The job is queued.
+Only one fine-tuning job runs at a time.

 RUNNING